JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 I could only shake my head profusely as my body struggled to tear away from his clutches.
 It wasn’t long before I realized that my breaths were too quick and shallow, and it was causing my dizziness to return once again.

 The screams were beginning to make my ears hurt but my body could only stay deadly still, eyes refusing to leave his.
 Redness was beginning to scatter over the skin, and I wanted to look away, but my body couldn’t respond.
-In the end, I just squeezed my eyes shut tightly; the sudden darkness that engulfed me felt frightening.
+In the end, I just squeezed my eyes tightly shut; the sudden darkness that engulfed me felt frightening.
 But it finally allowed me to focus on something else.
 It gave me the one thing I needed at the moment: a distraction.

 I forced my body to breathe in a huge lungful of air, but a wave of faintness washed over me, causing my exhale to sound shaky and wheezed.
 Then, after the air left my lips, his screams suddenly changed into mere echoes brushing against my ears.
 It started to fade away, into a background buzz or just plain-old white noise.